Grid2op/chronix2grid/docs/INSTALL.rst

 or if you want to install optional dependencies (e.g. tensorflow if you want to use GAN generation for solar and wind)

 ``pip install -U .[optional]``

+To achieve economic dispatch with :class:`chronix2grid.dispatch.PypsaEconomicDispatch.PypsaDispatcher`, you may want to install pypsa manually

+``pip install pypsa==0.17.0``

 [Optional] Compile and output the sphinx doc (this documentation)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^